10 Ways To Earn Money As A Yoga TeacherJuly 9, 2018 | 1298 min read

 Workshops are typically split with studios 70% to the teacher and 30% to the studio for using the space.
 You can also rent your own space to host your workshops in.

 Workshops allow you to be creative and to express more of who you are as a teacher and what you believe in.
 They also offer you the opportunity to access a higher income at regular intervals throughout the years.
-With a number of ways to set them up from just a few hours to a full weekend, workshops provide teachers with the best way to earn more income.
+With a number of ways to set them up from just a few hours to a full weekend,

 The internet is an amazing place.
 Similar to private lessons you can utilize programs like Skype to host online private or group sessions.
 While the price of these may be lower than an in-person private lesson, you can still charge a good amount for your time and knowledge.